Hooghly River

-The Hooghly River (/bn/, also spelled Hoogli or Hugli) is the westernmost distributary of the Ganges, situated in West Bengal, India.
+The Hooghly River (/ˈhuːgli/; Hugli /bn/) is the westernmost distributary of the Ganges, situated in West Bengal, India.
 It is known in its upper reaches as the Bhagirathi.
 The Bhagirathi splits off from the main branch of the Ganges at Giria.
 A short distance west, it meets the man-made Farakka Feeder Canal, which massively increases its flow.
 The river then flows south to join the Jalangi at Nabadwip, where it becomes the Hooghly proper.
 The Hooghly continues southwards, passing through the metropolis of Kolkata.
 Thereafter, it empties into the Bay of Bengal.
 Its tributaries include the Ajay, Damodar, Rupnarayan, and Haldi.

 The Hooghly has religious significance as Hindus consider the river sacred.
 It also plays a major role in the agriculture, industry, and climate of the state.

 Course

 The vast majority of the water that flows into the Hooghly River is provided by the man-made Farakka Feeder Canal, rather than the natural source of the river at Giria.
 The Farakka Barrage is a dam that diverts water from the Ganges into the Farakka Feeder Canal near the town of Tildanga in Murshidabad district, located 40 km upstream from Giria.
 This supplies the Hooghly with water as per the agreement between India and Bangladesh.
 The feeder canal runs parallel to the Ganges, past Dhulian, until just above Jahangirpur where the canal ends and joins the Bhagirathi river.
 The Bhagirathi then flows south past Jiaganj Azimganj, Murshidabad and Baharampur.